 In 2006, the young woman moved from Tehran to Toronto, Canada and currently lives in Markdale, Ontario since 2016.

-Negar has been inspired by plants, animals and in short nature, philosophy, and art which always remained her interest along with her profession as a computer software specialist.
+Negar has been inspired by plants, animals and in short nature, philosophy, and art which always remained her interest along with her profession as a computer software engineer specialized in User Experience Design.
 She started self discovery and life purpose journey at a very young age and at the age of 21 she started practicing Heartfulness meditation.
+Traveling to India and staying in Ashrams several times, helped her to learn more about this type of mediation from great masters.
 She believes that practicing meditation since youth has helped her to get closer to the core of her being and find her true purpose in this life time.
 She has always been fascinated with natural remedies and herbal medicine, this led her to receive training in Traditional Chinese Medicine in 2017, and to practice this ancient holistic approach.
 She enjoys spiritual education and discoveries, as well as poetry, drawing, design, and music.

-She translated an amazing spiritual oriented poetry book of Wings Of Wonder, by Robert McAlpine, to Persian and you can get the bilingual book at the bottom of this page.
+She translated an amazing spiritual oriented poetry book of Wings Of Wonder, by Robert McAlpine, to Persian which was published in Iran and also Canada separately and you can get the one published in Canada which is a bilingual book at the bottom of this page.

 The wings of wonder beating within the rhythm of the wind, dissolving what seemed so solid … This book is a result of The Pause: that moment of total dis-engagement from the world of forms and appearance, which allows a perspective that is both magnified, and enhanced – a perspective of Wonder.
 In the poem, “Canada in Springtime” we see Gordon Lightfoot as a magician who lifts a nation on steel rails, in “Worthy Pen” a writer becomes an instrument of God; and morning is revealed as launching pad for the birth of Wonder in “Morning Magic”.
 The pause is stillness in which a pure sound, an idea is heard and written on the page.
 Each poem has its own environment: the clif dwellings in Canyon De Challey, a summer day in Caledon, Ontario, the view of an editor losing her linear mind.
 And I, the poet, turned upside down in the ecstatic view of an enriched perspective.